 Your Kid’s First Cell Phone: Is This Really the Right Time?

 If you are feeling pressure from your child, or other parents to buy him/her a phone, remember – this is a big deal and it is still your decision.
 You might feel particularly intense pressure to buy your child a device around milestones such as birthdays or holidays.
 Maybe you can simply decide that a cell phone or smartphone isn’t a good holiday or birthday purchase.
 Decoupling the phone purchase from these milestones takes the pressure off of you, and lets you focus on the transition to greater communication independence separate from all the other planning and social expectation that that come with holidays.

 Instead of a date on the calendar, consider independence milestones, ways for your child to demonstrate that she’s ready.
 Does she make her own lunch?
 Walk home from school on her own?
 Spend a short time home alone?
 Can he babysit a younger child for short windows of time or take public transit by himself?
 Is he responsible with his allowance or other money/savings?
 Is she organized with her homework, or putting away her own clothing?
 If so, maybe your answer will be, “yes, she is ready.”
 Maybe you can even set progressive milestones so that your child has to work towards the responsibility and demonstrate readiness.

 Another indicator that your child might be ready (or not) for a phone is his social decision making ability.
 Is your child impulsive?
 Quick to feel angry or excluded?
 Good at apologizing if she has made someone feel bad?
+How good is he at not using tech as a distraction from other activities he needs to focus on?
 If your child has not yet had the opportunity to demonstrate some of these life and social skills, you may want to hold off on a personal device.